zencart/documentation/content/user/security/security_recommendations.md

 In the future, if you choose to add downloadable products to your site or music-products, you will want to re-upload these appropriate folders (and their contents) to your server again, and assign appropriate permissions.

-### 2\.
-Rename your _/admin_ folder
+### 2\. _/admin_ folder name

-It is recommended for additional security that you rename your _admin_ directory after installation.
+It is recommended for additional security that you not use `admin` as the name of your Admin area.
 This way, it will be significantly harder for hackers to find your admin area or attempt any attack on breaking into it.

+By default the Zen Cart installer will rename it for you.

+Some 3rd-party auto-install scripts provided by hosting companies also use a directory not called "admin" ... but they always use the same directory name on all sites they install, so you really ought to rename it yourself!!!

 [Instructions for renaming your admin folder can be found in this article](/user/running/rename_admin).

-If your server doesn't support use of .htaccess files, you'll need to work with your hosting company to come up with a way to provide the security protections offered by the supplied .htaccess files but using *your* server's available tools.
-If you cannot come up with alternate measures, you should reconsider whether your current hosting service is really adequate for the security appropriate to eCommerce.

 ### 3\.
 Use SMTPAUTH or SMTP as your Email Transport method, instead of the generic "PHP" or "sendmail" settings.